Security part 1 - Email sign-in

 -

-Click the “Sign in” button, and follow the instructions.
+Tap “Sign in” or “Log in”, and follow the instructions.

 If you are already signed in, do not sign yourself out.
 Instead, practice your sign-in by opening a private browsing session.
-Search how to use private browsing on your device / web browser.
-Examples:
+Search how to use private browsing on your device and web browser.
+For example:

-Confirm each sign-in detail on your recovery sheet (above).
+Confirm each sign-in detail you use on your recovery sheet (above).

 When you use a new private browsing session, your email provider will not remember your device.
 You may be asked for extra security information.